 Learn more about how to utilize this element over at our CSS tutorial.

 The script tag can be used in the body of the HTML document as well as the head.
 The noscript tag is used as an alternate in case the browser cannot run the script.
 In that case the text or message inside of the noscript tag will be displayed instead.
-Both tags should be used together, but only one tag will be used by the browser.

-Several rarely-used block-line elements are:
+Several less-commonly-used block-line elements are:

 |HTML Element||What the Element Does|